cloudartisan/cloudartisan.github.com/content/posts/2010-08-09-google-app-engine-gotcha-2.markdown

 published: 2010-08-09
 title: Google App Engine Gotcha 2
 slug: google-app-engine-gotcha-2
+summary: Inflexible outbound timeouts are a pain in the...

 For _Google App Engine: Gotcha #2_ I choose the default 5 second timeout on `urlfetch`.
 This function is part of the Google App Engine's API and applies to both Python and Java.